 Please join us for a day full of Visual Studio extensibility deep dives, geek-outs, and networking on Friday, May 10th, 2019 at the Microsoft campus in Redmond.
 Our agenda is intended for existing and new Visual Studio IDE (not VSCode) extension authors and partners and will be highly technical in nature.

 Visual Studio ships with Newtonsoft.Json and extension authors can use it too.
 However, it can be confusing to understand what version to use, how binding redirects work and whether to ship Newtonsoft.Json in the extension itself.
-This post helps to clarify how it all works and hopefully eliminate any confusion about the correct use patterns for extension authors.
+This post helps to clarify how it all works.

 Explains how Visual Studio versioning works, how extenders should think about it, why there is no Visual Studio version 13.0, and why the year 2213 is the closest we’ll ever get to an alignment again.

 Do you want to try the preview of Visual Studio 2019 but worry that your favorite extensions aren’t supported yet?
 A record number of extensions have already added support for Visual Studio 2019.
 So there is a good chance your favorite extensions are among them.
 In fact, more than 850 extensions are currently available, and more are being updated every day.